“Biking in the middle of the lane like that sure looks dangerous.”

 “I thought bicyclists had to keep all the way to the right.”

-While Florida law [FS316.2065-5] does say bicyclists must drive “as close as practicable to the right-hand curb or edge of the roadway,” it also provides many exceptions to this rule, including:
+While most states do say that bicyclists must drive as close as “practicable” or as “safe” to the right-hand curb or edge of the roadway, they also provide many exceptions to this rule, including:

 - When overtaking and passing another vehicle